Haivision/srt/docs/stransmit.md

   the peer, which must be **listener**, and this way it initiates the connection.

-- **listener**: the "agent" waits for being contacted by any peer **caller** (note that a listener can accept multiple callers, but *srt-live-transmit* does not use this possibility - after the first connected one, it no longer accepts new connections).
+- **listener**: the "agent" waits to be contacted by any peer **caller**.
+Note that a listener can accept multiple callers, but *srt-live-transmit* does not use this ability; after the first connection, it no longer accepts new connections.

 - **rendezvous**: A one-to-one only connection where both parties are equivalent and both connect to one another simultaneously.
 Whoever happened